There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

-Judging by Dr. David Davis’ chart prior, we can be rather confident a lot of the Japanese platinum jewelry has likely been sold off as secondary recycled supply by now.
+Using Dr. David Davis’ chart posted above.
+We can be somewhat confident a lot of the Japanese platinum jewelry has likely been sold off as secondary recycled supply by now.

-All of this data though is too wide a general range of above ground platinum supplies for us to end here.
+All of this data, though is too wide a broad range of above-ground platinum supplies for us to end here.

 How Much Platinum Bullion is in the World?

-In 2014, Reuters reported a wide range of potential .999 fine platinum supply levels ranging from as small as only 4 million troy ounces to as high as 20 million troy ounces.
+In 2014, Reuters reported a wide range of possible .999 fine platinum supply levels ranging from as small as only 4 million troy ounces to as high as 20 million troy ounces.

 Let us examine a few of the most easily identifiable .999 fine platinum supply stocks to confirm some percentage of these claims.

 We start with Platinum ETF bullion holdings at the moment.
-There is 2.709 million ounces there.
+There are 2.709 million ounces there.

-Then we can look at how many .999 platinum coins have been struck and sold over many decades, and we will conservatively assume not one ounce has been recycled to date (highly unlikely).
+We can next look at how many .999 platinum coins have been struck and sold over many decades, and we will conservatively assume not one ounce has been recycled to date (highly unlikely).

-There have been approximately 3.7 million oz of platinum coins minted and struck since 1983.
+There has been approximately 3.7 million oz of platinum coins minted and struck since 1983.

 Additionally, another 43,000 oz or so of platinum sits in Japanese TOCOM platinum warehouses.